Calebh101/quick_listener/README.md

 `onError` is an optional named callback of `void Function(Object error)?`. `error` is the passed error or exception, but it can be any `Object?` if the override method is used in the `broadcast`.

 `onDone` is an optional named callback of `void Function()?`.
 It is called when the `done` event is passed and the key/keys is disposed of.

+The `T` is only used as a runtime check.
+If the received data is not of type `T`, `onData` is still called, but its data will be null.

 ## Finishing